 Another thing could be to store the IP of the user in the backend and force a relogin, by expiring the session, if the IP or MAC has changed.

-#4 Updated by Ernesto Puerta 5 months ago
+#4 Updated by Ernesto Puerta almost 3 years ago

 httpOnly prevents XSS while

 SameSite=Strict together prevent CRSF attacks...
 I've been reading this OWASP page but I couldn't find an understandable explanation on why they state that

 SameSite set cookies don't fully prevent CSRF.
 My bet is that they don't consider the combination of